Clinical Psychology Postdoctoral Fellowship

 Requirements

-- Doctoral degree in clinical or counseling psychology from an APA/CPA- accredited program or completion of all doctoral degree requirements (including dissertation) from an APA/CPA-accredited program by the start date.
+- Doctoral degree in clinical or counseling psychology from an APA/CPA accredited program.
+All doctoral degree requirements (including dissertation) must be completed from an APA/CPA accredited program by the fellowship start date.

 - Completion of an APA/CPA-accredited internship by the start date.